Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 And once you put Starship on its massive launch mount, it will be the tallest thing for hundreds of kilometres!
 Yeah, just wait until that thing takes off, I think it’ll melt a few brains and possibly break a few windows.
 I can’t wait to see that!

 Couple this massive size with their different engines with different performance figures and different fuels and what it all means is Starship can put a lot bigger and heavier things into orbit.

 The Falcon 9 can take 22,800 kg into LEO when expended or 15,600 kg when reused, like it does for the Starlink missions.
 It can send 8,300 kg on a geostationary transfer orbit when expended, or about 7,000 kg when reused.

 Now let’s drop in Falcon Heavy, which can take between 63,800 kg when fully expended, and about 38,000 kg with a 2 core return to launch site landing and 1 core on a drone ship.

-Falcon Heavy can even get about 25,000 kg to geostationary transfer orbit when fully expended but still get about 13,000 kg when doing the 2 x RTLS, 1 x drone ship landing.
+Falcon Heavy can even get about 25,000 kg to geostationary transfer orbit when fully expended, but can still get about 13,000 kg when doing the 2 x RTLS, 1 x drone ship landing.

-But Starship will be able to take over 150,000 kg up to LEO… Yeah, that’ll be more payload mass than any rocket ever made, even beating out the Saturn V which could “only” put 145,000 kg into LEO.
+But Starship will be able to take over 150,000 kg up to LEO… Yes, that will be more payload mass than any rocket ever made, even beating out the Saturn V which could “only” put 145,000 kg into LEO.
 It will do this while still being fully reusable…

 Starship can also put a solid 21,000 kg out to a geostationary transfer orbit, despite having to lug its own huge dry mass out there.
 Yes, that is lower than an expendable Falcon Heavy, but if you expended a Super Heavy booster, it would easily exceed that.